carolchennn/Timeline/README.md

 **Please note that the the _display date_ column must be in the format _Month day, Year_ (April 25, 2012) for proper javascript parsing.**
 **Also, all columns must be _plain text_ format, including the two date columns.**
-**The _class_ value will be added to the class attribute of the main div for that post, to support custom css.**
-* change the following items in html to custom the class
+**change the following items in html to custom the class**

- 	(class "negative" makes post appear white on black)
+ 	(class "negative", for example, makes the post appear white on black)

  	.negative div.inner, .negative div, .negative h3 {
  		background: #000 !important;